Android permissions provide controls that increase user awareness and limit

 In Android 6.0 and higher, apps request access to dangerous permissions at runtime.
 Android 10 adds activity recognition (AR) runtime permissions, which prompt the user to modify or allow dangerous permissions.

-Android 8.0 required you to explicitly whitelist privileged apps in the
+Android 8.0 required you to explicitly allowlist privileged apps in the

 system configuration XML files in the